isomerpages/moe-sembawangsec/resource/announcements/_posts/2025-12-17-post-Secondary One Registration 2026.md

 </p>
 <p>Students who intent to transfer out to another school are required to
-submit the completed and endorsed form<strong> “Annex G” </strong>from the receiving school to our school’s General Officeto effect the transfer.</p>
+submit the completed and endorsed form<strong> “Annex G” </strong>from the receiving school to our school’s General Office to effect the transfer.</p>